Tris-B/Expression2_TurretFramework/README.md

 ## Getting Started

+To get started with actual setup, open the config.txt script in the Expression2 tool, this is the only file which you should have to modify.

+You can set the @name directive of this chip to whatever you like, it has no effect on functionality.

 ##### Important things to keep in mind

 > - Refreshing the chip at any point after ***Build*** has been set to 1 will bug out your entities and likely remove them from existence, *poof*.
 > - To edit anything within the chip **after** you have 'built', you must first set ***Build*** to 0, then dupe and paste your entire contraption.
 You can now edit any settings and refresh the chip as much as you like.
 When you are done remember to set ***Build*** to 1 to apply all parents.

+---

 ### Inputs

-To get started with actual setup, open the config.txt script in the Expression2 tool, this is the only file which you should have to modify.
-Like any normal E2, we define the name and our inputs in the directives section (@name, @inputs etc.).
+Like any normal E2 chip, we define our inputs in the directives section (@name, @inputs etc.) at the top of the file.

-You can set the @name directive of this chip to whatever you like, it has no effect on functionality.

 This E2 requires the following inputs to be provided.
 This is listed as inputs required per vehicle/chip and per turret and gun.
 Some of these are provided for you.